Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 The rules make a distinction between casting spells from memory and from spell book.
 When casting spells from memory you have a increasing chance to forget it but you can cast spells from your spell book.

-Both mechanism have the advantage to include both your caster ability and the level of the spell in the calculation.
+Both mechanism require an Ability Test.
+This ability test as the advantage to include both your caster ability and the level of the spell in the calculation.
 But it also requires some additional bookkeeping to remember which spells were previously cast.

 Rolling on the Magical Side Effects table is fun, I want to keep that.